ArtHitParade

 Later Colts

-From his studio in New Rochelle in the suburbs of New York, Frederic Remington illustrates for the magazines the joys and torments of the frontiersmen.
-He wants to revive by his realism the atmosphere of the Wild West and is influenced by the decomposition of the gallop masterfully demonstrated by the photographs of Muybridge against all preconceived ideas.
+From his studio in New Rochelle in the suburbs of New York, he illustrates for the magazines the joys and torments of the frontiersmen.
+He wants to revive by his realism the atmosphere of the Wild West.

-Frederic Remington is the illustrator of the Wild West for the use of the magazines.
-He maintains this know-how through short trips to the West.
-In 1900 he returns disappointed : civilization had distorted the life in the West which provided his business.
+In 1900 he returns disappointed : civilization had distorted the life in the West which supported his business.
 He decides never to go West again and will keep his word.
 He still has his imagination and his artistic production is not slowed down.

 Remington provides the images expected by the readers.
 He has no ethnological curiosity.
 The Indian is an enemy warrior with whom communication is impossible.